strohs/visual-pathfinding-algorithms/README.md

 and open your browser to [localhost:8080](http://localhost:8080)

 ## Quick Start
-Once the page loads, it will generate a 50x50 grid with random "obstacle" cells.
+Once the page loads, it will generate a 50x50 grid with random "obstacle" cells (they are colored black)
 * Left click (or left click and drag) on the grid to draw cells with the current weight value from the **Cell Weight** slider
 * Algorithms can be changed using the dropdown menu in the top right of the navbar
 * The *start cell* is in the upper left of the grid and is colored green.
 It always has a weight of 1, and can be moved by **Shift+Left Clicking** another cell in the grid.
-* The *goal cell* is in the lower right and will be colored red.
+* The *goal cell* is in the lower right and is colored red.
 It always has a weight of 1, and can be moved by **Ctrl+Left Clicking** another cell in the grid.
 * To start pathfinding, click the blue play button (upper middle of the page).
 This will start animating the current algorithm.
 The current path will appear on the grid as a green line branching out from the start cell.